adaptris/interlok-azure/README.md

 4. Ensure there is a user with an Exchange mailbox
 ![Users Setup](docs/o365-4.png)

-### Interlok Mail Setup
+### Azure Mail Setup

 The application ID, tenant ID, client secret and username are all required and should match those given in the Azure portal.
-When sending mail a list of recipients is also required.
+When sending mail a list of recipients is obviously necessary too.

+List of library (JAR) dependencies:

+* Microsoft Azure
+* Microsoft Graph Core
+* Microsoft Graph
+* Nimbusds Jose JWT
+* Nimbusds oAauth2 OIDC SDK
+* Nimbusds Content-Type
+* Minidev JSON Smart
+* FasterXML Jackson Core
+* SquareUp OKHTTP
+* SquareUp OKIO
+* Google GSON